llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 Notation
 --------

-For conciseness, we use the following notation when describing clauses and data attributes:
+For conciseness, we use the following notation when describing directives, clauses, and data attributes:

-* *exp* labels a clause, possibly specifying a data attribute, that is explicitly specified in the source.
+* *exp* labels a directive or clause (possibly specifying a data attribute) that is explicitly specified in the source.
-* *pre* labels a data attribute that is predetermined by the compiler (that is, cannot be overridden by an *exp* clause) and is not specified by an *exp* clause.
+* *pre* labels a directive, clause, or data attribute that is predetermined by the compiler.
+Thus, it is not specified by an *exp* directive or clause, and it is not permitted to be overridden by a conflicting one.
-* *imp* labels a data attribute that is implicitly determined by the compiler (that is, can be overridden by an *exp* clause) and is not specified by an *exp* clause.
+* *imp* labels a directive, clause, or data attribute that is implicitly determined by the compiler.
+Thus, it is not specified by an *exp* directive or clause, and it is not overridden by a conflicting one, but it is permitted to be overridden by a conflicting one.
-* *not* labels a clause that is not *exp*.
+* *not* labels a directive, clause, or data attribute that is not determined in any matter.
+Thus, it is not *exp*, not *imp*, and not *pre*.
-* The notation *L C* -> *L' C'* specifies that clause or data attribute *C* under the condition identified by label *L* maps to clause or data attribute *C'* under the condition identified by label *L'*, where a label is *exp*, *pre*, *imp*, or *not*.
+* The notation *L C* -> *L' C'* specifies that directive, clause, or data attribute *C* under the condition identified by label *L* maps to the directive, clause, or data attribute *C'* under the condition identified by label *L'*, where a label is *exp*, *pre*, *imp*, or *not*.
 * The notation *L*|*L' C* -> *L'' C'* specifies both of the following
   mappings: